ElektraInitiative/libelektra/src/bindings/jna/README.md

 ### Using a build system

-To use the JNA bindings via a build system supporting Maven dependencies, first you have to install the JNA bindings to your local Maven repository (see instructions above).
+To use the JNA bindings via a build system supporting Maven dependencies, you can  depend on a released version published to Maven Central (available since version 0.9.5).

-Alternatively you can also depend on a released version published to Maven Central.
+Alternatively you can install the JNA bindings to your local Maven repository (see instructions below).

 When you have built Elektra with the JNA binding included, it will also be automatically installed to `/usr/share/java/` along with a pom file for the library.